Zach Wilson Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Season Stats

-- He's also carried the ball 25 times for 161 yards and four touchdowns, averaging 10.7 yards per game.
+- He has tacked on 161 rushing yards on 25 carries with four touchdowns, averaging 10.7 yards per game.

 - The Jets have run 62.0% passing plays and 38.0% rushing plays this season.
 They rank 27th in the NFL in scoring.